RTO data collection

 Data submitted to the department is electronically assessed to check AVETMISS compliance and is also validated against a series of Queensland Government databases.

-- Checks against the department's Direct Entry Level Training Administration (DELTA) database - to identify errors relating to data reported for registered Queensland apprentices and trainees.
+- Direct Entry Level Training Administration (DELTA) validations identify data inconsistencies against applicable Queensland registered apprentices and trainees.

-- Checks against the department's VET Accreditation and Registration System (VARS) - to identify issues regarding programs and/or subjects reported.
+- VET Accreditation and Registration System (VARS) validations identify data discrepancies regarding RTO details, program and/or subjects reported.
 A common VARS error is 'error number 1235 - Module is not linked to this course'.
-This error can be resolved by completing an
+This error can be resolved by completing the Addition to VARS request form (XLSX, 31KB).

-In addition to the above error types, funded RTOs may receive contract errors.
+Funded RTOs may receive contract validation errors.
 Refer to the

-list of error fact sheets for help to correct these errors.
+list of error fact sheets for help in rectifying these errors.

-If reported data contains errors as a result of the validation process, RTOs are emailed validation documents that are also available in their DETConnect account.
-RTOs are reminded that any validation errors in their data may prevent the Data Management team from including their organisation's data in national data collections reported to NCVER.
+RTOs are reminded that validation errors identified in their data may prevent the Data Management team from including their organisation's data in national data collections reported to NCVER.
 RTOs should therefore make every effort to correct errors in a timely manner.

 Learner Unique Identifier (LUI) is a 10-digit number issued to young Queenslanders when they are registered for a Queensland Certificate of Education (QCE) during year 10 or in the 12 months before they turn 16.
 All learning providers can register young Queenslanders via the